Free Consultation

 So how do we make these incredible veggies?
 It’s so simple.
 And so fun.
 Grab a friend, your Boo, your kids, your sister, and get to fermenting!!

-2 heads of purple cabbage (save like 6-8 whole cabbage leaves for the end)
+2 heads of purple cabbage (save 6-8 whole cabbage leaves for the end if doing the jar method)

 1 bunch purple kale